NatureGeorge/naturegeorge.github.io/_posts/2022-07-11-instant-notes.md

     </div>
 </div>
 <div class="caption">
-    Fig 1 and Fig 2 of Pražnikar et al.
+    Fig 1 and Fig 3 of Shi et al. & Fig 1 and Fig 2 of Pražnikar et al.
 </div>

 ### New Sequence Alignment